Medical Physics PhD Program

 Upon successful completion as stated above, in addition to the Ph.D. degree/diploma in Applied Physics, postgraduates will also receive a letter of attestation from the program director certifying that they have fulfilled the CAMPEP-accredited medical physics curriculum.

 Medical Physics is a medical specialty that applies physics principles to ensure that diagnostic and therapeutic procedures prescribed by physicians are delivered accurately and safely.
-In order to practice clinically, Medical Physicists are required to pass a rigorous set of examinations administered by the American Board of Radiology after completing a two-year clinical residency.
-Radiation Oncology, Diagnostic Radiology and Nuclear Medicine are highly technologically advanced medical fields and thus require a highly skilled professional and technical team to ensure optimal patient care.
-The Medical Physics Group provides clinical physics and dosimetry services at the Moffitt Cancer Center (MCC) clinics.
-It currently consists of 18 physicists (8 faculty) and 16 dosimetrists.
+To practice clinically, Medical Physicists are required to pass a rigorous set of examinations administered by the American Board of Radiology after completing a two-year clinical residency.
+Radiation Oncology, Radiology and Nuclear Medicine are highly technologically advanced medical fields and thus require a highly skilled professional and technical team to ensure optimal patient care.
+The Medical Physics Team provides clinical physics and dosimetry services at the Moffitt Cancer Center clinics.
+It currently consists of 19 physicists (nine faculty), 18 dosimetrists, and two medical physics residents.
 Program faculty from MCC also includes non-physicists from various clinical and research departments.

-A comprehensive set of state-of-the-art technologies are supported including three-dimensional conformal radiation therapy (3D-CRT), intensity-modulated radiation therapy (IMRT), image-guided radiation therapy (IGRT), volumetric modulated arc therapy (VMAT), stereotactic radiosurgery (SRS), stereotactic body radiation therapy (SBRT), tumor motion management (4D imaging, planning and delivery; respiratory gating), magnetic resonance guided radiation therapy (MRIgRT with a MRI-Linac), total-body/marrow irradiation (TBI & TMI), total skin electron therapy (TSET), high-dose rate (HDR) brachytherapy, and intraoperative radiotherapy for breast cancer (ITORT).
-The Department of Diagnostic Imaging provides opportunities in medical imaging (CT, MRI, PET, SPECT, etc.) and the Department of Cancer Physiology offers a comprehensive set of pre-clinical imaging technologies (microCT, microPET, microMR, etc.), including molecular imaging, and research laboratories.
+A comprehensive set of state-of-the-art technologies are supported including three-dimensional conformal radiation therapy (3D-CRT), intensity-modulated radiation therapy (IMRT), image-guided radiation therapy (IGRT), surface-guided radiation therapy (SGRT), volumetric modulated arc therapy (VMAT), stereotactic radiosurgery (SRS), stereotactic body radiation therapy (SBRT), tumor motion management (4D imaging, planning and delivery; respiratory gating), magnetic resonance guided radiation therapy (MRIgRT with a MRI-Linac), total-body/marrow irradiation (TBI & TMI), total skin electron therapy (TSET), high-dose rate (HDR) brachytherapy, intraoperative radiotherapy for breast cancer, and radiopharmaceutical therapies.
+MCC also offers a comprehensive set of medical imaging technologies (CT, MRI, PET, SPECT, etc.) as well as pre-clinical technologies (microCT, microPET, microMR, various molecular imaging, irradiators, etc.).
 In addition to clinical services, medical physicists are engaged in research and teaching.